WGLab/UROBORUS/docs/index.md

 ## Note:

-1.If the genome sequence in each chromosome (chr1.fa, chr2.fa, chr3.fa)is saved in the directory `/home/circRNA/Gene`, the path for genome sequence should be set as `-fasta /home/circRNA/Gene`;
+1. If the genome sequence in each chromosome (chr1.fa, chr2.fa, chr3.fa)is saved in the directory `/home/circRNA/Gene`, the path for genome sequence should be set as `-fasta /home/circRNA/Gene`;
-2.The following files ( genome index, gene annotation, genome sequence) should be download from TopHat webstie: http://ccb.jhu.edu/software/tophat/igenomes.shtml
+2. The following files ( genome index, gene annotation, genome sequence) should be download from TopHat webstie: http://ccb.jhu.edu/software/tophat/igenomes.shtml

 ## Example: